The two most common formats for mechanic training programs are certificate and associate degree programs.

 Also, like certificate training, with an associate degree, you should be able to walk into any shop or dealership and feel prepared to test, diagnose, fix, and prevent issues on the vehicles in front of you.

-So, if you’re interested in becoming a mechanic and the general credits are a personal preference despite the extra time in school, then associate degree programs may be the fit for you.
+So, if you’re interested in becoming a mechanic and the general credits are a personal preference despite the extra time in school, then associate degree programs may be the best fit for you.

-Certificate Programs Are Great Training
+Certificate Programs are Great Training

-There you have it: Mechanic material covered between certificate and associate degree programs is largely the same.
+Mechanic material covered between certificate and associate degree programs is largely the same.
 Both training formats can leave you prepared for ASE exams.
 But to break it down, certificate programs are geared for those looking for fast, career-focused training, and associate degree programs are designed for those who have more time to spend in school and will enjoy courses in supplemental subjects.